samwells9/samwells9.github.io/_pages/blog.md

 <ul>
   <li>
       Efficiency: XGBoost is extremely fast.
 It uses parallel processing and optimization techniques, allowing it to construct different parts of the trees simultaneously.
-This significantly expedites the process when compared traditional gradient boosting         methods, which build each tree one by one.
+This significantly expedites the process when compared to traditional gradient boosting         methods, which build each tree one by one.
 It is also sparse-aware, which just means it only stores non-zero values in order to conserve memory.
-The method's handling of the data enables to excel with large datasets, making it a great option for
+The method's handling of the data enables it to excel with large datasets, making it a great option for
       applications in big data.
   </li>
   <li>